Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 -bambusoides 'Marliacea' Culms with thin grooves.

 Phyllostachys bissetii (picture above right) Green to yellow-green canes and dark green arched leaf.
 Important and strong bamboo with many uses.
-The hardiest to make a screen.
+One of the hardiest Phyllostachys to make a screen.

 Height 6-7 m.+ sun till half shadow hardy between -20/-23°C